 As one of the most popular tourist destinations in the world, it’s no surprise that New York City hotels can be extremely expensive (starting at $200+ per night).

-While NYC is known to be one of the world’s most expensive cities, there are plenty of ways to have an incredible trip without breaking the bank.
-One of my favorite ways to save money on accommodations is to book through Airbnb.
+Another great way to save money on accommodations is to book through Airbnb.
 I have used Airbnb throughout North America and have always had a good experience.
 It’s great for groups, friends, or couples since prices are often cheaper than hotels.

 CLICK HERE to get a coupon to use towards your next stay with Airbnb!